ChaosDynamix/Arcadia/docs/01_download/DOW1_bittorrent.md

 ### Verify ISO image
 {: .no_toc .pt-4}

 This part assume that you are in possession of this two files in the same folder.
-If your operating system is Windows, you can install [Gpg4win](https://en.wikipedia.org/wiki/Gpg4win) wich implement GnuPG.

 | File                                    | Description    |
 | :-------------------------------------- | :------------- |